 And many nights that’s how it goes.
-My husband and I tuck the girls into bed and finish up our chores before calling it a night ourselves.
+My husband and I try to get the girls into bed as quickly as possible so we can finish up our chores before calling it a night ourselves.

 You’ll never get this moment back.

-The voice was urgent.
-And it spoke the truth.
+That voice is persistent.
+And it speaks the truth.

 I’m guilty of it as much as the next parent.
 And I get it — we’re busy.
 There’s always something else waiting for us; another task that needs our attention.
 We’re never “caught up” and bedtime is when we try to get it done.

 Many nights I try to squash that voice.
 I try not to hear it’s urgent reminder.
 I’m tired too.
 I’m ready to go to bed.
 I have so much to do.

 But one night I gave in.

 I tiptoed back into the bedroom, and saw my youngest daughter breathing deeply, eyes closed.
 She was already asleep.